AkeebWuraola/sql-datawarehouse-project/README.md

 **Column Naming Convention**

 **Surrogate Keys**
-- Surrogate keys must use suffix _key
+- Surrogate keys must use suffix _key: surrogate keys are system generated unique identifiers assigned to each record in a table
 - All primary keys must use suffix _id.

 **Technical Columns**